Skip to content

 Close-up of the 'Reset Security Key' button in Windows 11 settings.

-A warning message will appear, stating that erasing the security key will erase everything on the key.
-Read this message carefully and confirm you wish to proceed.
-This irreversible security key reset action will permanently delete all data on the key.
-Ensure you have saved any crucial data or are prepared to reconfigure the key with your accounts.
+Erasing a security key deletes all information stored on the specific security key.
+Read the warning message carefully and confirm you wish to proceed with the irreversible security key reset.
+This action permanently removes all data from the security key.
+Ensure you have saved any crucial data or are prepared to set up the security key again with your accounts.

 Step 4Follow the Key Maker's Instructions